 [D 4.0. p 126, line 32-33]

-The Extended BSS Load element reported by the AP contains information on bandwidth utilization and MIMO spatial stream underutilization by MU capable STAs.
+The Extended BSS Load element reported by the AP contains information on MIMO spatial stream underutilization by MU capable STAs and bandwidth utilization.
 The element format is defined in Figure 8- 401bx.
 A STA receiving the element might use the information it conveys in an implementation specific AP selection algorithm.

 [D 4.0. p 126, line 38-46] revising the following diagram